When it comes to fitness, sometimes actually starting a training plan is harder than the prescribed workout of the day.

-Now is the time to start working towards the beach body (or other fitness-related goal) of your dreams.
 With these insightful tips from Frederik Aegidius, CrossFit Games competitor, and coach of Polar athlete Annie Thorisdottir, the ‘Fittest Woman on Earth’, you’ll be sure to create and stick with a new fitness routine this time around.

 Our takeaways?
 Keep your new fitness routine simple.

 Do you have any simple tips for people new to fitness who want to create a routine?

 Don’t try to make extreme changes to your daily routines, as this often leads to a few weeks of successful adherence to the program followed by a fall back to the old habits.
 Make sure you know why you are making a change and become a fitter version of yourself.

 What does the planning process look like?

 Find your why, formulate a goal, draw up your roadmap and create small-but-measurable checkpoints to follow your progress.

 What are some easy ways to ease your way into a more active lifestyle?